Iowa Flood Center 10-Year Birthday Celebration

-- Iowa Geological Society Rock Library — In 2014, the IGS became part of IIHR.
+- Iowa Geological Survey Rock Library — In 2014, the IGS became part of IIHR.
 IIHR, IFC, and IGS together form a team of experts that cover all aspects of Iowa’s hydrologic cycle.

 - Hydraulics Wave Basin — State-of-the-art facility used for model testing of naval vessel maneuverability and seathworthiness.